Trapped (2002 film)

-Trapped is a 2002 crime thriller film directed by Luis Mandoki and starring Charlize Theron, Courtney Love, Stuart Townsend, Kevin Bacon, Dakota Fanning and Pruitt Taylor Vince.
+Trapped is a 2002 crime thriller film directed by Luis Mandoki and starring Charlize Theron, Courtney Love, Stuart Townsend, Kevin Bacon, Dakota Fanning, and Pruitt Taylor Vince.
 Based on Greg Iles' bestselling novel 24 Hours, it follows a wealthy Portland, Oregon, couple whose daughter is kidnapped by a mysterious man and his wife who demand a ransom for unclear reasons.

-Filmed in British Columbia in the spring of 2001, Trapped was released theatrically by Columbia Pictures on September 20, 2002.
-It received largely unfavorable reviews from critics, and was a box-office bomb, earning $13.4 million against its $30 million budget.
+Filmed in British Columbia in the spring of 2001, Trapped was released theatrically by Columbia Pictures on September 20, 2002 to a critical and commercial flop.

 Plot

 Dr. Will Jennings, a research physician, has landed his major career break by patenting a new anesthetic drug.
 After speaking at a conference regarding the patent in a Seattle hotel, he is met by a strange woman, Cheryl, who introduces herself as an admirer of his work.
 Cheryl attempts to seduce Will in the hallway, before holding him at gunpoint and forcing him into his hotel room.
 She demands a ransom for his young daughter, Abby.
-Meanwhile, Cheryl's husband, Joe, has broken into Will's luxurious Portland, Oregon home, and confronts Will's wife, Karen, who has returned after picking Abby up from school.
+Meanwhile, Cheryl's husband, Joe, has broken into Will's luxurious Portland, Oregon home, and confronted Will's wife, Karen, who has returned after picking Abby up from school.
 Joe sends Abby away with his cousin, Marvin, while Karen attempts to fight the attack, but is ultimately thwarted when Joe holds her hostage at gunpoint.

-Marvin drives Abby to a remote cabin in the woods, but soon discovers that Abby suffers from asthma and is dependent on an inhaler.
+Marvin drives Abby to a remote cabin in the woods, but soon discovers that Abby has asthma and is dependent on an inhaler.
 Abby begins to have an asthma attack, which causes Marvin to panic and phone Joe.
 Joe agrees to drive Karen to the cabin to administer the inhaler, blindfolding her for the car ride.
 An emotional Karen stops Abby's attack with the medication, but is quickly forced back into the car by Joe.
 Joe brings Karen back to her home, where she attempts to fight him, but he subdues her.
 When her neighbor, Joan, stops by unannounced, Karen is forced to pretend that she has been caught having an affair with Joe.
 After Joan leaves, Karen manages to slash Joe with a concealed scalpel and locks herself in the bathroom where she receives a phone call from Abby, who has snuck out of the cabin with Marvin's cell phone.
 The call is short-lived, however, as Marvin recaptures Abby, and Joe forces his way into the bathroom.
 With Karen under his control again, Joe makes her suture his wound.